 Talent cutting and detaching the lung.

-Talent removing the bronchus form the larynx
+Talent removing the bronchus form the larynx TXT: Following this, remove and discard the remaining lung and bronchus

 For ovary removal, shift the ovarian lobes to their respective sides to visualize the attachment sites ventral to the kidneys [1].
 Using scissors, remove the ovaries close to the kidneys without causing damage [2-TXT].